extrafewlines/react-redux-typescript-boilarplate/README.md

 |
 +-- assets            # assets folder can contain all the static files such as images, fonts, videos, lottie animation files etc.
 |
-+-- config            # global configuration, env variables etc. get exported from here and used in the app. e.g. config/firebase.ts, config/aws-s3.ts etc!
-|
 +-- environments      # global configuration, env variables etc. get exported from here and used in the app.
 |
-+-- libs              # re-exporting different libraries pre-configured for the application. e.g. http/axios.ts, toast.ts, date-time.ts, etc.
++-- libs              # re-exporting different libraries pre-configured for the application. e.g. http/axios.ts, firebase.ts, aws-s3.ts, toast.ts, date-time.ts, etc.
 |
 +-- store             # global state store
 |